 Two of the hangings from my series 'Water' were exhibited at "The Fragile Ocean" exhibition at St. Johns Church, Bethnal Green, London.
 This was a Sail Britain group show organised to showcase work inspired by the sailing residencies to the Western Islands of Scotland earlier this year.
 Contributors included many artists from the RCA as well as scientists from Imperial College.
 The video shows my prints hanging from a stairwell and rippling like water in the manner of a Japanese noren curtain.

 Symposium evening looking at grassroots level education regarding plastic pollution, conservation and exploration.

 The first part of this year found me teaching at Morley College, the City Literary Institute, The Art Academy and South London Gallery.
 All of my classes are for adult students and mostly on Japanese Woodcut but I have also taught Relief printing into Textiles and Relief printing into Bookbinding, to BA students at the Art Academy.

 In the meantime 'Gray' has been included in a Virtual Exhibition- which has been very exciting to take part in, a first for me.

 My Japanese Woodcut classes were endorsed by the Japanese Embassy as part of their Japanese Season of Culture 2019-2020.

 'Gray' was selected for the Royal Academy Summer Exhibition 2020

-'Between Two Points' has been selected for exhibition at Kunstmuseum Reutlingen, Germany.
+This is a four block mokuhanga print on Shiramine paper, exploring movement and time passing.
+It has been selected for exhibition at Kunstmuseum Reutlingen, Germany.
 The print has also been purchased for their collection.